-Have you ever wondered why ‘Johnny’ has blue eyes when the only person in the family who shares that same eye color is his great-grandpa on his mother’s side?
+Have you ever wondered why “Johnny” has blue eyes when the only person in the family who shares that same eye color is his great-grandpa on his mother’s side?
 How traits are passed from generation to generation is a fascinating topic for everyone and it’s also the life’s work of thousands of genetic scientists.
+The celebrity pics in this post show that children can look almost exactly like a single parent or a combination of both.
+But not always!
+That’s why it’s essential to have a paternity test, if there’s any question at all about who the biological father is.

-As scientific methodology improves, so does the world’s understanding of how genetics work, and the potential for what this knowledge can tell us now goes well beyond eye color!
+As scientific methods improve, so does the world’s understanding of how genetics work; and the potential for what this knowledge can tell us now goes well beyond eye color!
 It all starts with DNA.
 Here’s a quick overview.

 The Basics of Genetics for Non-Scientists